timb-103/colormagic/README.md

 # 🎨 [ColorMagic](https://colormagic.app)

-ColorMagic is a free and open-source color palette generator, with many side-tools for all things color.
+ColorMagic is a popular free and open-source color palette generator, with many side-tools for all things color.
 It's built with [Nuxt](https://nuxt.com), [NuxtUI](https://ui.nuxt.com) and typescript.

+ColorMagic gets around ~500k pageview per month, with 12K palettes generated daily.
+You can view our [live website analytics here](https://plausible.io/colormagic.app).

 Most of the tools run with the assitance of AI using [openai](https://openai.com).